 How to Declare the Major (Non-Transfer Students)

 Students are eligible to submit the Petition to Declare e-Form after they have satisfied all of the prerequisite entry requirements and received a letter grade for each course.
 Petitions must include unofficial transcripts and a 4-year program plan indicating how the applicant intends to complete the major requirements by their expected graduation date.
-For assistance with program planning, please make plans to meet with a major advisor or attend an information session.
+For assistance with program planning, please make plans to meet with a major advisor.
 Late or Incomplete applications will not be considered.

 Fall 2020 Transfer Students

 Welcome to UC Berkeley!
 As noted in your acceptance letter, you have been admitted to the College of Letter and Science and not to a specific major.
 Social Welfare is considered one of the College’s “high-demand” majors, meaning that there are restrictions on the number of students that can be declared each academic year.
 Our department is able to accept 20 qualified transfer students each term.
 In order to best position yourself to declare Social Welfare as your major, it’s important that you complete the following steps as soon as possible:

 - Review the major requirements and complete the 2-year program plan.
 A sample plan is provided and you may use that as a template for your own, submitting an exact replica if you’d like.
 This step is requested by the department to ensure that students are aware of the requirements; it is not a binding contract and you are welcome to make changes at a later time.

 - Complete the “Petition to Declare e-Form.”
 You will upload your 2-year program plan as well as unofficial transcripts.

 The petition queue is reviewed on a first come, first served basis, and will be open until Friday, July 31st and students will be notified of their status no later than Friday, August 7th.